rniemand/rn-ssg/README.md

 - Add additional plugins for prism
 - Sort out ' quotes in post titles extracted from metadata
 - fix `shelll` in Installing MariaDB (MySQL) on Ubuntu
+- Promote layout from metadata to pages JSON file
 -